f5devcentral/ansible-role-bigiq_pinning_deploy_objects/README.md

 Performs a series of steps needed to pin and deploy BIG-IQ object(s) to a BIG-IP device managed on BIG-IQ.

-This role currently supports only SSL Certificates & Keys, WAF Policy and Security Logging Profiles.
+This role currently supports only SSL Certificates & Keys, iRule, WAF Policy and Security Logging Profiles.

 If you are interested for other type of objects, [open an issue on GitHub](https://github.com/f5devcentral/ansible-role-bigiq_pinning_deploy_objects/issues).